 The fact of the matter is that when your mission is on the line, the last place you want to spend fundraising dollars is hiring a team of web developers to carefully code, implement, and maintain your organization’s online home.

-This means that for most nonprofit websites, user experience and aesthetics are often limited.
+This means that for most nonprofit websites, user experience and aesthetics often get brushed under the rug for other matters.
 Many organizations feel like an engaging, attractive website is out of reach.
 Well, think again!

 Designing the perfect nonprofit website doesn’t have to be an uphill battle.
 Your nonprofit can create a best-fit website for your community easily.
 All you need is to choose smart design tools (like nonprofit website templates) to get the job done without breaking the bank.